 This article was updated on February 5, 2019.
 It was originally published on April 28, 2014.

-Today is Chinese New Year, but sadly no, we don't have a Chinatown in this city.
+Sadly no, we don't have a Chinatown in this city.
 However, that doesn't mean you can't find delicious and authentic Chinese food in Phoenix.
 You just have to know where to look.

 Some of the city's best Cantonese restaurants might be hiding right in plain sight and if you're on the hunt for some harder to find cuisines (Dongbei cai, anyone?), we might have some of those for you, too.
 Good fortune is shining.
 Here are the best Chinese restaurants in Phoenix.

 2992 North Alma School Road, #3, Chandler

 One of the latest additions to our swelling Chinese food scene is a Sichuan-style spot called Chengdu Delight Chinese Cuisine.
 The capital city of Sichuan province, Chengdu is pretty much synonymous with the region’s polyglot, peppercorn-laced cuisine, a regional style that has lately conquered the food world — eaters from around the world fly to southwest China expressly to study and savor the complex, palate-tingling flavors of Sichuan-style cooking.
 The essential dish at Chengdu Delight may well be the hot pot, which is communal and generally a crowd-pleaser.
 This is a Sichuan staple, a dish that revolves around a scarlet-colored chile broth that bubbles and froths from a chafing dish like liquid-hot magma.